How to Apply (Only for International students)

 Granted a student visa

 Please inform Admissions Department as soon as you get your visa and when your expected date of arrival is into the UK.
+Please remember that you will be required to be in the UK for your enrolment at the end of August.
+This date will be confirmed on your Offer letter.
 Once you have received your visa, you will need to pay the balance of the remaining course fees prior to your arrival at John Ruskin College.
 Please also send us a copy of your student visa, via email or post.

 What happens if you don’t get your visa